 THE TRUE STORY OF THE PROCESS CHURCH OF THE FINAL JUDGEMENT

-‘Wonderful firsthand storytelling’ THE GUARDIAN ‘Wildly entertaining’ AUSTIN 360 ‘Funny and warm, as well as endlessly fascinating’ DIABOLIQUE MAGAZINE ‘Insightful and thoroughly entertaining’ DANGEROUS MINDS ‘Wild and wonderful’ LE COOL LONDON 'Important viewing' CINEPUNX 'The feel good cult movie of the year' AUDIENCES EVERYWHERE 'Striking visual style' AUSTIN CHRONICLE 'If you're interested in new-age cults of the 1960s and 1970s, look no further' DIRGE MAGAZINE
+‘Wonderful firsthand storytelling’ THE GUARDIAN ‘Wildly entertaining’ AUSTIN 360 'Entertaining and very cool' SHINDIG MAGAZINE ‘Funny and warm, as well as endlessly fascinating’ DIABOLIQUE MAGAZINE ‘Insightful and thoroughly entertaining’ DANGEROUS MINDS ‘Wild and wonderful’ LE COOL LONDON 'Important viewing' CINEPUNX 'The feel good cult movie of the year' AUDIENCES EVERYWHERE 'Striking visual style' AUSTIN CHRONICLE 'If you're interested in new-age cults of the 1960s and 1970s, look no further' DIRGE MAGAZINE

 Google ‘The Process Church of the Final Judgment’ and you will discover a long list of lurid conspiracy theories.
 The cult has been accused of being the inspiration for Charles Manson's 'crimes of the century', influencing the assassination of Bobby Kennedy, and being the root of the notorious Son of Sam serial killings.

 Formed in 1960s England, many of its members were drawn from wealthy families and aristocracy.
 Newspapers branded them the 'Mindbenders in Mayfair' and 'The Devil's Disciples'.
 Ever since, members of The Process have adopted a secretive stance.